EdwardAndress/makers_academy_final_project/README.md

   * First using your Facebook login
   * Then by entering the Moves PIN code in your Moves app
  * Now you're ready to roll!
-  * Search for friends who are also using Team Mist's app and add them
+  * Search for friends who are also using Team Mist'\s app and add them
   * Come back to the bulletins page once a day to look for near misses!
 ```